 DevelopersAPI guides

-Manually importing and reconciling transactions
+Manually importing transactions

 In this template, you will be required to enter the correct information for each transaction line under the header row that is already populated.